+Secondary Life Science: Grades 7-12

-Secondary Life Science - 7 - 12 grades Break-out activities to be used during the study of plants.
+Break-out activities to be used during the study of plants.

-- Each designated with grade level but can be adapted to any secondary level - Each taking a variable amount of time (from 1 day to 1 month)
+- Each lesson is designated with grade level, but can be adapted to any secondary level - Each lesson takes a variable amount of time (from 1 day to 1 month).